Determinantally equivalent nonzero functions: Proof of the main result

-\begin{proof}[Proof of theorem~\ref{my_main_thm}] Pick any two $3$-cycles $p\coloneqq (p_i)_{i=0}^3$ and $q\coloneqq (q_i)_{i=0}^3$ in $\Lambda$.
-We need to show that Case($p$)=Case($q$).
-We have the following scenarios: \begin{enumerate} \item \textit{The cycles $p$ and $q$ share the same vertices.} This means that there exists some subset $\mathcal{M}\subseteq \Lambda$ with $|\mathcal{M}|=3$ such that $p$ and $q$ are $3$-cycles in $\mathcal{M}$.
-We are done by proposition~\ref{prop_step_2_lambda_4_elements}. \item \textit{The cycles $p$ and $q$ share exactly two vertices.} Consider the $4$-element subset $\mathcal{M}\subseteq\Lambda$ consisting of these two vertices along with the $p_j$ and $q_k$ such that $p_j\neq q_k$.
-Both $p$ and $q$ are $3$-cycles in $\mathcal{M}$.
-We are done by proposition~\ref{prop_step_2_lambda_4_elements}. \item \textit{The cycles $p$ and $q$ share exactly one vertex.} In this case there is a unique index $i$ such that $q_i$ is a vertex of $p$.
+\begin{proof}[Proof of Theorem~\ref{my_main_thm}] Pick any two $3$-cycles $p\coloneqq (p_i)_{i=0}^3$ and $q\coloneqq (q_i)_{i=0}^3$ in $\Lambda$.
+We need to show that $p$ and $q$ belong to the same Case.
+We have the following scenarios: \begin{enumerate} \item \textit{The cycles $p$ and $q$ share the same vertices.} In this scenario, $p$ and $q$ are obviously the same $3$-cycle up to a possible reversion, in which case $p$ and $q$ belong to the same Case trivially by definition. \item \textit{The cycles $p$ and $q$ share exactly two vertices.} Define $\mathcal{M}$ to be the set of vertices of $p$ and $q$.
+It is clear that $|\mathcal{M}|=4$ and that $p$ and $q$ are $3$-cycles in $\mathcal{M}$, and so we are done by Proposition~\ref{prop_step_2_lambda_4_elements}. \item \textit{The cycles $p$ and $q$ share exactly one vertex.} In this case there is a unique index $i$ such that $q_i$ is a vertex of $p$.
 Denote by $q_{l_1}$ and $q_{l_2}$ the other two distinct vertices of $q$; and by $p_{m_1}$ and $p_{m_2}$ the other two distinct vertices of $p$.
 Note how the $3$-cycles $p$ and $(q_i,q_{l_1},p_{m_1},q_i)$ share exactly two vertices; namely, $q_i$ and $p_{m_1}$.
-By the conclusion of the above bullet point, and the fact that $p$ and $q$ were arbitrarily chosen, we must then have Case($p$)=Case($(q_i,q_{l_1},p_{m_1},q_i)$).
+By the conclusion of the above scenario, we must then have that the $3$-cycles $p$ and $(q_i,q_{l_1},p_{m_1},q_i)$ belong to the same Case.
 Furthermore, the $3$-cycles $q$ and $(q_i,q_{l_1},p_{m_1},q_i)$ also share exactly two vertices; namely, $q_i$ and $q_{l_1}$.
-Hence, for the same reason, it must be the case that Case($q$)=Case($(q_i,q_{l_1},p_{m_1},q_i)$) as well.
-We are done. \item \textit{The cycles $p$ and $q$ have completely different vertices.} Since the $3$-cycles $p$ and $(q_0,q_1,p_1,q_0)$ share exactly one vertex, we have Case($p$)=Case($(q_0,q_1,p_1,q_0)$), thanks to the conclusion of the above bullet point and the fact that $p$ and $q$ were arbitrarily chosen.
-Additionally, the $3$-cycles $q$ and $(q_0,q_1,p_1,q_0)$ share exactly two vertices.
-By the conclusion of the second bullet point, we then have Case($q$)=Case($(q_0,q_1,p_1,q_0)$), and we are done. \end{enumerate} We've exhausted all possible scenarios for the two cycles $p$ and $q$. \end{proof}
+Hence, for the same reason, it must be the case that the $3$-cycles $q$ and $(q_i,q_{l_1},p_{m_1},q_i)$ belong to the same Case as well.
+We are done by transitivity. \item \textit{The cycles $p$ and $q$ have completely different vertices.} Since the $3$-cycles $p$ and $(q_0,q_1,p_1,q_0)$ share exactly one vertex, it follows, thanks to the conclusion of the above scenario, that the $3$-cycles $p$ and $(q_0,q_1,p_1,q_0)$ belong to the same Case.
+Additionally, the $3$-cycles $q$ and $(q_0,q_1,p_1,q_0)$ share exactly two vertices; and so by the conclusion of the second scenario, we then have that the $3$-cycles $q$ and $(q_0,q_1,p_1,q_0)$ belong to the same Case.
+We are done by transitivity. \end{enumerate} We have exhausted all possible scenarios for the two cycles $p$ and $q$ and have successfully proved in each one of them that the $3$-cycles $p$ and $q$ belong to the same Case, as required. \end{proof}